Existence of ghost-eliminating constraints in multivielbein theory: Background

 where,

 Before proceeding further, we comment on a very important feature of these equations.
-From the form of the potential $V$ in \eqref{interaction_3+1} it appears that the equations of motion for the boosts $p_I^a$ and rotations $\Omega^a_{I\,b}$ are both linearly dependent on the lapses $N_I$ and shifts $N^i_I$, in particular, $\sum_{I}[N_I\, \partial\widetilde{\C}^I/\partial\Omega^a_{Jb}+ N_I^i\,\partial\widetilde{\C}^I_i/\partial\Omega^a_{Jb}]=0$.
-If this were true, as is indeed the case in the general class of multivielbein theories considered in \cite{Hinterbichler:2012cn}, the ghost fields could not be eliminated.
-However, in the model considered here, the boost and rotation equations are equivalent to the Lorentz constraints given above.
+From the form of the potential $V$ in \eqref{interaction_3+1} it appears that the equations of motion for the boosts $p_I^a$ and rotations $\Omega^a_{I\,b}$ are both linearly dependent on the lapses $N_I$ and shifts $N^i_I$, in particular,

+If the equations admitted only this form, as is indeed the case in the general class of multivielbein theories considered in \cite{Hinterbichler:2012cn}, the ghost fields could not be eliminated.
+However, in the model considered here, the boost and rotation equations are equivalent to the Lorentz constraints (\ref{i0}–\ref{ij}).
 While the $(i0)$ components \eqref{i0} are linear in lapses and shifts, as expected, the spatial $(ij)$ components are independent of them, that is, $\partial\widetilde{\C}^I/\partial\Omega^a_{Jb}$ and $\partial\widetilde{\C}^I_i/\partial\Omega^a_{Jb}$ both vanish independently by virtue of \eqref{ij}.
-This property is necessary (though not sufficient) for absence of ghosts, as will be discussed in more detail below.
+This property is necessary (though not sufficient) for absence of ghosts \cite{Flinckman:2026non}, as will be discussed in more detail below.

 With the potential and Lorentz constraints cast in the $3{+}1$ form, we will in the next section review the formulation of the Einstein–Hilbert action in terms of the $3{+}1$ vielbein variables.